maxi-blocks/maxi-blocks/readme.txt

 **Modify Tab**: Rephrase, shorten, lengthen, fix spelling and grammar, translate and custom.

-_I’m a first-year IT student and my university recently began a 6-month WordPress course.
-In this course, I’ve learnt about WordPress themes and plugins like MaxiBlocks, [redacted], [redacted], [redacted] and more._ _In the next few months, we need to create a website for a library as practice.
+_Iâ€™m a first-year IT student and my university recently began a 6-month WordPress course.
+In this course, Iâ€™ve learnt about WordPress themes and plugins like MaxiBlocks, [redacted], [redacted], [redacted] and more._ _In the next few months, we need to create a website for a library as practice.
 We can pick any website builder we want to use for this project.
-I’ve checked out a bunch of WordPress builders and seen many how-to videos._
+Iâ€™ve checked out a bunch of WordPress builders and seen many how-to videos._

 _I think MaxiBlocks tops them all.
-It’s super fast and adaptable.
-I tried MaxiBlocks for a week and I can say it’s better than other builders.
-It’s really neat and well-arranged._ -- Lynn WordPress designer – Myanmar
+Itâ€™s super fast and adaptable.
+I tried MaxiBlocks for a week and I can say itâ€™s better than other builders.
+Itâ€™s really neat and well-arranged._ -- Lynn WordPress designer â€“ Myanmar

-== Maxi's custom blocks  💎==

-**Accordion Maxi**: Manages content within expandable and collapsible panels.
-It optimizes space, especially beneficial for mobile designs, by dynamically showing/hiding content, ideal for FAQs or nested information.

-**Button Maxi**: Offers insertion, modification, or styling of buttons.
-Essential for guiding user actions like submissions or navigations, making interfaces intuitive.

-**Container Maxi**: Encapsulates other blocks within a designated container.
-It ensures consistent spacing and alignment, making the design cohesive and organized.

-**Divider Maxi**: Produces a visual separator between elements.
-Helps in defining distinct sections or breaking up content, enhancing the visual flow of a page.

-**Group Maxi**: Binds a set of blocks together to form patterns.
-Promotes design consistency by letting designers create and replicate design patterns across pages.

-**Icon Maxi**: Enables the addition and styling of icons or shapes.
-Icons simplify interfaces, representing actions or content visually, making them instantly recognizable.

-**Image Maxi**: Offers tools to insert, modify, or style images.
-Visual content boosts engagement, and this component ensures images are displayed optimally.

-**Map Maxi**: Facilitates the addition of maps with markers and descriptions.
-Improves user orientation, especially for businesses needing to display locations or guide users to physical places.

-**Number Counter Maxi**: Enables the creation of dynamic number counters.
-It visually represents statistics or milestones, adding an interactive element to showcase achievements or data.

-**Search Maxi**: Integrates a search bar with an icon.
-It enhances user navigation, allowing quick and efficient content discovery across the website.

-**Slider Maxi**: Aligns one or more blocks horizontally.
-Offers dynamic display options, useful for showcasing multiple items like testimonials or images without overwhelming space.

-**Template Library Maxi**: Provides access to pre-designed templates or patterns.
-It streamlines design by offering pre-made layouts, speeding up page creation and ensuring consistent aesthetics.

-**Text Maxi**: Allows the insertion, modification, or styling of text.
-It's foundational for conveying messages, ensuring content is both readable and aesthetically pleasing.

-**Video Maxi**: Facilitates the addition of videos with controls or lightbox.
-Enhances user engagement by easily incorporating multimedia, enriching the visual experience.

-== Design features 🎨==
+== Design features ðŸŽ¨==

-Craft responsive, visually appealing websites with a user-friendly editing tool:
+Craft responsive, visually appealing websites with a user-friendly editing tool.

-**Responsive design:** Ensure your website looks great on all devices.
+**Responsive design:** Make your website look great on all devices.

 **Live visual editing:** Make real-time changes with an easy-to-use editing interface.